-- To familiarize the students on the Advanced Data Frame - To facilitate the students to use the graphical presentation - To enable the students to apply basic statistical tools i.
-Being able develop skills to be an entrepreneur and developing solutions to meetmarket needs
+- To familiarize the students on the Advanced Data Frame - To facilitate the students to use the graphical presentation - To enable the students to apply basic statistical tools

 - 1. Sort and combine the data frame.

 - 2. Plot the data into the various graphical tools

 - 3. Perform the Hypothesis Test

 - 4. Carryout the Analysis of Variance Test

 - 5. Construct the Regression Model